babylonlabs-io/covenant-emulator/covenant-signer/transition-guide.md

 contains the derivation path of our key.
 In the example it is `84h/1h/0h/0/0` (the initial `m/` can be ignored).

-Next, we need to retrieve the **base58-encoded master private key** from the wallet.
-This is the key we will use to derive the covenant private key.
-From here we will be able to import this directly into the Cosmos keyring.
+Next, retrieve the **base58-encoded master private key** from the Bitcoin wallet.
+This key will be used to derive the covenant private key, which can then be imported directly into the Cosmos keyring.

-To do this, we need to list all descriptors in the wallet ensuring that private keys are included in the output.
-We do this as we need to collect the descriptor of the key we want to derive the private key from.
+List all descriptors in the wallet with private keys included in the output.
+This will provide the descriptor needed to derive the private key.

 ```shell
 bitcoin-cli -chain=regtest -rpcuser=user -rpcpassword=pass listdescriptors true | jq -r '.descriptors[] | select(.desc | contains("wpkh(")) | .desc | capture("wpkh\\((?<key>.*?)\\)").key | sub("/\\*$"; "")'
 ```

-The terminal will output your base58-encoded master private key and the `hdkeypath`, which should match above.
+The terminal will output your **base58-encoded master private key** and the `hdkeypath`, which should match above.

 ```shell